With a little help from our friends: Keystone Lake Office teams with state, municipal, nonprofit organizations for Camp-O-Ween

-Beth Stevenson, park ranger, Tulsa District, U.S. Army Corps of Engineers hands out candy to families at the Camp-O-Ween event at Brush Creek Campground, October 25, 2025.
-The Keystone Lake Project Office hosted the water safety event which attracted more than 100 costume clad children, their parents and caregivers.
+Alex Bilinski, park ranger, Tulsa District, U.S. Army Corps of Engineers, talks to visitors about the Keystone Lake Project Office's fan boat during the Camp-O-Ween event at Brush Creek Campground, October 25, 2025.
+The project office hosted the event to promote a safe trick or treating experience and educate visitors about water safety.

 |Date Taken: